vadimkantorov/caffemodel2pytorch/README.md

 ## Description
+This converter can be useful for porting Caffe code and layers to PyTorch.
+Features:
+* load Caffe models and use them from PyTorch
+* mock PyCaffe API to allow for smooth porting of Caffe-using code
+* wrapping Caffe's Python layers

-This converter supports the following Caffe layers:
+Of course it is very incomplete.
+Currently it supports the following Caffe layers:
 * convolution (num_output, kernel_size, stride, pad, dilation; constant and gaussian weight/bias fillers)
 * inner_product (num_output; constant and gaussian weight/bias fillers)
 * max / avg pooling (kernel_size, stride, pad)